lowply/deploy-firebase/README.md

 # Deploy to Firebase

-A GitHub Action to deploy to Firebase Hosting.
+A GitHub Action to deploy to Firebase.

 - Make sure that you checkout the repository using the [actions/checkout](https://github.com/actions/checkout) action
 - Make sure that you have the `firebase.json` file in the repository
 - To obtain the Firebase token, run `firebase login:ci` on your local computer and [store the token](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) as the `FIREBASE_TOKEN` secret
 - Specify the Firebase project name in the `FIREBASE_PROJECT` env var
+- If you would like to deploy only hosting, set `FIREBASE_ONLY_HOSTING` to true

 ## Workflow examples